 As we hit the road back to Dublin, we remarked at how well we felt after such a weekend of fascinating discussions and wholesome local food.
 The Celtic Ross Hotel shows that, beyond star ratings there are a plethora of hidden gems to discover, and that championing local is what creates a destination worth travelling to.

 Sounds good?
-The Celtic Ross Hotel is kicking off the Farm to Fork campaign for 2019 this month!
+The Celtic Ross Hotel is offering this brilliant Farm to Fork experience.
+Click here for booking information.